 Pinterest is a social media web and mobile application designed to be a catalogue of ideas.
 It allows users to browse and save pictures, graphics, short videos etc. to personalized boards.

 Being one of the most popular platforms for finding inspirations from hobbies, interior design to fashion and recipes, Pinterest handles around 30 000 events every second and has more than 200 million users!

-This is why they are using Elixir to handle routing of events thanks to BEAM and its ability to deal with big amounts of concurrent connections.
+This is why they are using Elixir to handle the routing of events thanks to BEAM and its ability to deal with big amounts of concurrent connections.

 What is more, Pinterest managed to reduce the number of code lines, which means they are using fewer servers and lowered their operating costs.

-This gigant does not have to be introduced to anyone.
-At the most recent ElixirConf the eCommerce team at PepsiCo shared that Elixir has become the core part of their software stack and is crucial for powering business solutions.
+PepsiCo - this giant does not have to be introduced to anyone.
+At one of the Elixir conferences, the eCommerce team at PepsiCo shared that Elixir has become the core part of their software stack and is crucial for powering business solutions.
 This is a huge deal that a company this big is proudly speaking about the benefits of using Elixir.